NuthanChandra/react_udemy/pics/README.md

 * Diagram 8: More on different props
 * Some html elements don't support every callback.
 For e.g, onChange and onSubmit cannot be used on a div, but you can use onClick on a div
 * Convention for Name of the callback is: on + name of the element + event

+### Alternate event handler syntax
+* It is used when only a single line statement is present